Activeyixiao/topic-specific-vector/README.md

 - The above command line code generate a json file that maps each wiki-article to its topic distributions)

-- you can also skip this section and directly download the wiki-topic-distribution in our experiment setting (k=25, alpha = 0.0001): https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg
+- you can also skip this section and directly download the [wiki-topic-distribution](https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg) using our default setting (k=25, alpha = 0.0001):

 ### Sampling sentences for word vectors:
 - sampling sentences using two strategies (C and T types respectively)